 City Council Ignores Dioxin, Approves Toxic Waste

 The Greeks had it right when they observed even the gods cannot protect fools from their folly.
 You can’t fix $tupid!
 Already the cancer capitol of Washington State, Shelton’s Mayor and City Council signed up residents for another giant helping of what’s already killing them–DIOXIN.
-It’s about the most dangerous potent toxin known to man…hazardous in parts per trillion.
+It’s about the most dangerous potent toxin known to man…hazardous in parts per quadrillion.
 If it can be measured, it is dangerous.
 It’s simultaneously carcinogenic, mutagenic, immuno-suppressive, cognitive-depressive, bio-accumulative and incurs auto-immune chronic disease like diabetes and multiple sclerosis.
 It kills–not only the living, but the unborn.

 Mayor Cronce along with his minions felt it was a small price to pay for the adulation of real estate special interest groups and the ultimate carrot for a small impoverished rural county like Mason: Jobs, Jobs, Jobs!
 Although Terri Thompson aptly pointed out how their charge was to evaluate environmental considerations and the health impact of the Hall Equities proposal to develop a massive residential site on 604 acres between two huge severely polluted toxic waste dumps (Goose Lake and the ‘C’ Street dump) loaded with Dioxin and a panoply of other toxic killers, the City Council elected to ignore this responsibility in favor of business as usual in the toxic cesspool it has encouraged and promoted over the years.
 Shelton would remain, as always, the gateway to industrial blight and the cancer capitol of Washington State.
 Shelton would now have the distinction of being the bedroom community of its very own ‘Love Canal’.